-In the meantime, the City of Saint Paul has endeavored to protect industrial land from further conversions by limiting the area of change along University Avenue to those parcels proximate to the three LRT stations.
-Lands for a new IT-Transitional Industrial District have already been defined and rezoned - with the commitment that additional industrial lands NOT be converted by zoning to non-industrial uses in the area.
-In fact, by policy the City's Comprehensive Plan extolls the virtues and need to retain industrial uses and jobs in the city.
+In the meantime, the City of Saint Paul has endeavored to protect industrial land from further conversions by limiting the area of change along University Avenue to those parcels proximate to the three LRT stations in the West Midway.
+Lands for a new IT-Transitional Industrial District have already been defined and rezoned - with the intent that additional industrial lands not be converted by zoning to non-industrial uses in the area.
+The City's Comprehensive Plan extolls the virtues and need to retain industrial uses and jobs in the city.
 In addition, the Port Authority and the City recognize future industrial development in this area should be focused on Production, Distribution, Repair and Logistics (PDRL).